Thorpeness Golf Club Hotel joined the Association of James Braid courses in 2014.

 To score well around Thorpeness you have to drive into the right position to make your approach shot easier and then avoid a myriad of hazards and bunkering around closely guarded greens.

-Test your golf game at Thorpeness Golf Club, book a golf break now or explore our range of flexible membership
+Test your golf game at Thorpeness Golf Club, book a golf break now or explore our range of flexible golf membership

-options with annual golf starting at £300.
+options with annual prices starting at £300.